ThatOneCalculator/DiscordRPCMaker/README.md

 7. Go back to the "General Information" tab in the left bar.
 8. Copy your Client ID.
 It should be a big number, and is underneath the description on the left-hand.
 Hold on to this, it's important!
 (No, you do NOT need a Client Secret.)

-### Part 2: Installing the program
+### Part 2: Installing the pre-requisites

-1. On this page, hit the green <kbd>Code</kbd> button, and click "Download as ZIP".
-(Or `git clone` if you're savvy 😉)
-2. Open the file and unzip it.
-3. Inside the folder you unzipped, there will be ANOTHER folder called `DiscordRPCMaker-main`. **MOVE THIS FOLDER SOMEWHERE MEMORABLE!**
-4. Download the NodeJS installer at https://nodejs.org/en/download/ (for Windows and macOS users).
+1. Download the NodeJS installer at https://nodejs.org/en/download/ (for Windows and macOS users).
 Linux users, install from your [package manager](https://nodejs.org/en/download/package-manager/).
-5. (Windows/macOS) Install the program.
+2. (Windows/macOS) Install the program.

 ### Part 3: Generating your presence